 We offer a small and modest beachfront dive lodge on this yet little-developed atoll.
 The property offers morning and afternoon boat diving, as well as shore and night dives on its House Reef.

 We offer dive packages in local 3-star hotels on the island of Fuvahmulah.
 You can join morning and/or afternoon adrenaline-fueled dive trips that are most suitable for experienced divers.
-Packages include return flights from Male.
+Packages can include return flights from Male.

 For certified divers, we offer dive packages with economy hotel/guesthouse accommodation in Hulhumale, as well as half- and full- day trips from Male City or Hulhumale (if you prefer to book your own accommodation).
 Introduction dives are available for those who have never tried before, and certification courses for those wanting to learn.